 - Intimate Healing: The realistic keep-warm kind.

-- Irony: The film stars Sandra Bullock as a Canadian businesswoman who tries to get a Citizenship Marriage with her assistant played by Ryan Reynolds.
-In real life, Bullock is American and Reynolds is Canadian.
+- Irony: The film stars the American Sandra Bullock as a Canadian businesswoman who tries to get a Citizenship Marriage with her assistant played by the Canadian Ryan Reynolds.

 - I Want My Beloved to Be Happy: Margaret ultimately reveals that the wedding is a sham and leaves to pack up her office and be deported.
 Andrew of course flies back to New York to stop her and tell her that he loves her.